carbon-language/carbon-lang/llvm/docs/AMDGPUModifierSyntax.rst

 a16
 ~~~

 Specifies size of image address components: 16 or 32 bits (32 bits by default).
-GFX9 only.
+GFX9 and GFX10 only.

     ======================================== ================================================
     Syntax                                   Description